-No longer relevant.
+This page is irrelevant, theoretically.
 I was never expert in this field before it was largely subsumed into convnets and ilk.
-But some of the software links are handy for some stuff.
+But some of the software links are practically handy.
 Occasionally I want to remember how optical flow works, or want a driver to plug a webcam into a convnet.

 awesome computer vision is an online list of CV resources far more comprehensive than mine.

 scikit-image is a collection of algorithms for image processing.
 It is available free of charge and free of restriction.
 We pride ourselves on high-quality, peer-reviewed code, written by an active community of volunteers.

 opensift implements some SiFT variants (although who cares about those these days?)

 Mahotas: Computer Vision in Python a library of fast computer vision algorithms (all implemented in C++) operates over numpy arrays for convenience.

 ilastik (also python) the interactive learning and segmentation toolkit

 ilastik is a simple, user-friendly tool for interactive image classification, segmentation and analysis.
 It is built as a modular software framework, which currently has workflows for automated (supervised) pixel- and object-level classification, automated and semi-automated object tracking, semi-automated segmentation and object counting without detection.
 Most analysis operations are performed lazily, which enables targeted interactive processing of data subvolumes, followed by complete volume analysis in offline batch mode.
 Using it requires no experience in image processing.

 openCV is released under a BSD license and hence is free for both academic and commercial use.